MarcelWaldvogel/react-zorm/README.md

 });
 ```

-If you need loading states [React Query][react-query] mutations can be cool:
+If you need loading states, [React Query][react-query] mutations can be cool:

 ```ts
 import { useMutation } from "react-query";